mlynch/mlynch.github.com/_posts/2014-05-21-bootstrapping.markdown

 We knew the big vision with Ionic would be a feat of engineering, and we didn't want to have to worry about money.
 Not only that, but we didn't want our employees to have to worry about money, either.

-As I reflected back on how the company and our values had evolved over the last two years, I realized bootstrapping was never actually the goal, *maximizing our options* was.
+As I reflected on how the company and our values had evolved over the last two years, I realized bootstrapping was never actually the goal, *maximizing our options* was.

 When we raised our round, we already had nice revenue coming in.
 And even though our product plans were changing, we had proved developers wanted to be a part of our new vision with [Ionic](http://ionicframework.com/).
 We were able to get great investors, not have to raise too much, and do it in less than one month so we could get back to work.